Does your homeowners or condominium association have a website? If you live in Florida, and the answer is no, it’s time to get one.

 If a third party, such as your management company, is providing your website, take the time to review the agreement regarding the website to confirm who owns it.
 If the relationship between both parties suddenly ends, you need to know if you will still have the website, or if you will need to find a new provider.
 It is recommended that condo associations have an attorney review any agreement concerning their website to avoid potential misunderstandings.

-If your association has fewer than 150 units, there is no legal requirement for it to have an independent website.
-However, the rules could change.
-For that reason, smaller associations may want to at least consider the costs and benefits associated with developing and maintaining a website and have a contingency plan ready to go in case the law is amended.
+If your association has fewer than 25 units, there is no legal requirement for it to have an independent website.
+However, the rules could change again.
+For that reason, small associations may want to at least consider the costs and benefits associated with developing and maintaining a website and have a contingency plan ready to go in case the law is amended.

 Make your website work for you and your condo community